-In this chapter we delve into examples of resolution offered by dreams and how to interpret and understand their meaning and significance.
+In this section, Dream Resolution Part 3, we delve into more examples of resolution offered by dreams and how to interpret and understand their meaning and significance.
+The point is to learn how to answer questions and find solutions in dreams.

 First we’ll interpret the dream, then point out the resolution it suggests.